Frequently Asked

 General HMG LA

-Help Me Grow LA serves all families with children in Los Angeles County, and the providers who serve them.
+HMG LA serves all families with children in Los Angeles County, and the providers who serve them.
+Family Partners are located in all 8 Service Planning Areas.

 No, there is no cost to access any of HMG LA’s resources.

-There are no eligibility requirements.
-HMG LA is available to any family looking for developmental, learning or behavioral resources for children in Los Angeles County.
+HMG LA is available to any family looking for developmental, learning, or behavioral resources for children in Los Angeles County.

 HMG LA is available to any family looking for developmental, learning or behavior resources for children in Los Angeles County.
 There are no eligibility requirements and no cost to families.

-Yes, we follow all HIPAA guidelines for protecting confidential child and family information.
+Yes, we follow all guidelines of the of the Health Insurance Portability and Accountability Act (HIPAA) for protecting confidential child and family information.

-We have team members who speak English and Spanish.
+We have Family Partners who speak English and Spanish.
 For all other languages, we have live interpretation services available by phone at no cost.

-Our call center is open from 7:30 am to 5:30 pm.
-You can leave a message 24 hours a day, 7 days a week and we will return your call within two business days.
-You can also access our self-search database of community resources 24/7 at 1Degree.org.
+Our call center is open daily on Monday to Fridays.
+You can leave a message 24 hours a day, 7 days a week and a Family Partner will return your call within two business days.
+You can also use our self-search database of community resources 24/7 at our website: HelpMeGrowLA.org or another resource is 1Degree.org.
+One Degree includes a collection of linkages to partners and service providers that offer support for child development needs.

-Many times, you will get information during the initial call.
-If more research is needed, we will follow up with you within two business days.
+Once you connect with a Family Partner, you will get information during the initial call.
+If additional resources or support is needed, we will follow up with you within two business days after the initial connection.

 Referrals to Services and Programs

 Yes.
 Regional Centers provide different services than health insurance does.
-There is no financial requirement in the process of being evaluated for Regional Center eligibility.
+There is no financial requirement to be evaluated for Regional Center eligibility.

 No, you do not need to prove citizenship to be eligible for Regional Center Services.

-Early Start helps children who may have a developmental delay.
-Early intervention services can help children with their development.
-Some children will catch up while others may always have a delay or disability.
+Infants and toddlers up to age 3 receive Regional Center services through the Early Start program if they have a developmental delay of at least 25% in one or more areas, have a known risk condition, or are at high risk of having a substantial developmental delay.
+Early intervention services can help eligible children with their development.
+Some children will “catch up” while others may always have a delay or disability.

 Many parents feel that the most important thing is to get help for their child.
-Sometimes this means getting a diagnosis (label), but the diagnosis can actually help a child get services and supports they need.
+Sometimes this means getting a diagnosis (“label”), but the diagnosis can help a child qualify for the services and supports they need.

-Regional centers provide a free assessment to see if your child is eligible for services.
-They provide (or help get) the services and supports a child needs.
+Regional Centers provide a free assessment to see if your child is eligible for services.
+They provide (or can help get) the services and supports a child needs.
 Most services and supports are free regardless of age or income.

-Regional Centers do not have insurance requirements, but they are something called the payor of last resort.
-This means that if there is another way to pay for service, for example special education, Medi-Cal or private insurance, then you must use that to pay for the service.
-If there is no other way to pay for the service, then Regional Center may pay for it.
+Regional Centers do not have insurance requirements.
+Sometimes special education, Medi-Cal or private insurance may pay for the services.
+But, if there is no other way to pay for the service, then Regional Center may pay for it.

-The timeline for children ages 0 to 3 years is about 45 days from the time of the first call with a Resource Center intake specialist, or 120 days for a child aged 3 and older.
+The timeline for children ages 0 through age 2 is about 45 days from the time of the first call with a Resource Center intake specialist, or 120 days for a child aged 3 and older.

 For more information or to access the screening tools and resources mentioned above, visit our Resource page.